Discovery and Timing of the First Millisecond Pulsar in NGC 6316: Introduction

 NGC~6316 is a scarcely investigated massive (M $\sim$ 3.5$\times$10$^{5}$ M$_{\odot}$, top 20\% of GCs) bulge cluster located approximately 11.3\,kpc \citep{der23} from the Sun \citep{bau19}. \cite{dav92} and more recently, \cite{der23} noted similarities between NGC~6316 and 47~Tuc based on their color-magnitude diagrams and age.
 47~Tuc currently has 42 known pulsars within the cluster (behind Terzan~5's 49 pulsars)\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}.
 Studies of the \gr \ emission predict anywhere from 13 MSPs \citep{wu21} to 10$^{2}$ MSPs \citep{dem19} within NGC~6316.
-We have conducted radio searches of NGC~6316 alongside several other \gr\ bright globular clusters to search for new MSPs.
+Recent modeling extrapolating new FAST discoveries with the current GC population predicts between 6 and 20 pulsars within NGC~6316 \citep{yin_fast_2024}.
+We have conducted radio searches of NGC~6316 alongside several other \gr\ bright or massive globular clusters to search for new MSPs.
 As a part of this search, we have observed the GCs: NGC~6304, NGC~6717, NGC~6139, NGC~6388, GLIMPSE-C02, 2MASS-GC01, Terzan 2, and Liller 1, with data reduction and searches on-going for the other clusters.
 In this paper, we report the discovery and timing of a highly accelerated MSP within a compact binary system in NGC~6316.